How to Ask for a Reasonable Accommodation of Your Disability from the Office of Administrative Hearings

-The Office of Administrative Hearings (OAH) must make sure its services and hearings are fully available to all persons with disabilities.
+OAH must make sure its services and hearings are fully available to all persons with disabilities.
 OAH may need to change the way it handles a hearing or communicates with you to make sure you have the same chance to take part in a hearing as someone without disabilities.

 If you need extra help from OAH to take part fully in its proceedings, you can ask OAH to change its rules or policies or give you help to meet the needs your disability creates.
 This is “requesting a reasonable accommodation of a disability.”
 Use the ADA Accommodation Request Form to ask for an accommodation.

 Under state and federal law, OAH must approve your request for accommodation if it is “reasonable” and needed to meet your disability-created needs.
 OAH’s refusal to “reasonably accommodate” that disability is discrimination.

 *“What are some examples of accommodations,” below, has more info.